 Agreement to Separate.
 Typically, divorcing spouses are hesitant to voluntarily move from the marital home, fearing that if they do so, they will be accused of deserting the marriage.
 As this issue often arises at an early point in the divorce process, the parties may not yet be ready to resolve all property, support, and/or child-related issues by agreement, despite their mutual willingness to break off marital cohabitation.
 Under those circumstances, parties may enter into a written agreement to separate, and can include as few or as many additional terms regarding the separation as can be agreed upon.

 Property Settlement Agreement.
 Though called by several different names, a property settlement agreement is a written document that typically resolves the division of assets and debts, spousal support, custody and visitation, child support, attorney’s fees, future claims resulting from the marriage, and any ancillary issues that need to be addressed in the dissolution of the marital partnership.
 This agreement is usually the culmination and product of attorney negotiations, mediation, or collaborative law.
 Once parties have entered into a comprehensive property settlement agreement, the remaining path to official divorce consists merely of formal court filings and concluding processes.

 Regardless of the particular type of agreement you seek, it is important to understand that written and properly executed agreements, provided they are entered into for lawful purposes and not procured by fraud or duress, constitute binding contracts with real and significant consequences to the parties involved.
-Steve Raynor and Kyle Farmer are able to provide you with timely and competent advice and expert guidance in the drafting and execution of these and other divorce and family law agreements.
+Steve Raynor is able to provide you with timely and competent advice and expert guidance in the drafting and execution of these and other divorce and family law agreements.
 Contact us to set up an appointment to discuss any divorce or family law matter you have.